-E.2 What is the early withdrawal penalty?
+E2.
+What is the early withdrawal penalty?

-If you make a withdrawal before age 591⁄2 and do not roll over the amount withdrawn, you will have to pay a 10 percent federal tax penalty on the taxable amount withdrawn, unless you qualify for one of the exceptions to the 10 percent penalty tax.
+If you make a withdrawal before age 591⁄2 and do not roll over the amount withdrawn, you will have to pay a 10% federal tax penalty on the taxable amount withdrawn, unless you qualify for one of the exceptions to the 10% penalty tax.
 These exceptions include:

-- (a) Distributions on account of your permanent disability; - (b) Distributions made to your designated beneficiary after your death;

-(c) Distributions made as a series of substantially equal periodic payments (not less frequently than annually) made fo your life or life expectancy, or for the joint lives or life expectancies of you and your beneficiary;

-(d) Distributions for medical expenses to the extent that the distributions do not exceed your unreimbursed, deductible medical expenses in excess of 7.5 percent of your adjusted gross income;

-(e) Distributions used to pay health insurance premiums while you are unemployed.
-The exception only applies if you receive unemployment compensation for 12 consecutive weeks under federal or state law, and the distributions are made during the tax year in which the unemployment compensation is paid or during the next tax year.
-This exception does not apply to distributions made after your reemployment, if you have been employed for at least 60 days after your initial separation from service.

-(f) Distributions used to pay qualified higher education expenses.
-Qualified higher education expenses are postsecondary education expenses (tuition, fees, books, supplies equipment and certain room and board if the of qualified higher education expenses is reduced for certain scholarships;
+- a) Distributions on account of your permanent disability; - b) Distributions made to your designated beneficiary after your death; - c) Distributions made as a series of substantially equal periodic payments (not less frequently than annually) made for your life or life expectancy, or for the joint lives or life expectancies of you and your beneficiary; - d) Distributions for medical expenses to the extent that the distributions do not exceed your unreimbursed, deductible medical expenses as outlined in IRS Publication 502; - e) Distributions used to pay health insurance premiums while you are unemployed.
+This exception only applies if you receive unemployment compensation for 12 consecutive weeks under federal or state law, and the distributions are made during the tax year in which the unemployment compensation is paid or during the next tax year.
+This exception does not apply to distributions made after your reemployment, if you have been employed for at least 60 days after your initial separation from service; - f) Distributions used to pay qualified higher education expenses.
+Qualified higher education expenses are post-secondary education expenses (tuition, fees, books, supplies & equipment and certain room and board if the student is at least half-time) furnished to you, your spouse, or your or your spouse's child or grandchild.
+The amount of qualified higher education expenses is reduced for certain scholarships;

-(g) Distributions used within 120 days by a "first time home buyer" to pay certain costs of acquiring a principal residence.
-Permissible acquisition costs include the costs of acquiring, constructing, or reconstructing a residence, including reasonable settlement, financing or other closing costs.
+- g) Distributions used within 120 days by a "first time home buyer" to pay certain costs of acquiring a principal residence.
+Permissible acquisition costs include the costs of acquiring, constructing, or reconstructing a residence, including reasonable settlement, financing, or other closing costs.
 A "first time home buyer" can be you or your spouse, or a child, grandchild or ancestor of you or your spouse.
-The first time home buyer and his or her spouse cannot have owned a home for two years prior to receiving the distribution and there is a lifetime dollar limitation of \$10,000;

-(h) Distributions made after 1999 on account of a federal tax levy on your Traditional IRA; and

-(i) Distributions that are "qualified reservist distributions."
+The first time home buyer and his or her spouse cannot have owned a home for two years prior to receiving the distribution and there is a lifetime dollar limitation of \$10,000; - h) Distributions made after 1999 on account of a federal tax levy on your Traditional IRA; and - i) Distributions that are "qualified reservist distributions."
 You are eligible for a "qualified reservist distribution" from your IRA if you were ordered or called to active duty after September 11, 2001 for a period of more than 179 days (or for an indefinite period) because you are a member of a "reserve component" and the distribution was made no earlier than the date of the order or call to active duty and no later than the end of the active duty period.
-A "reserve component" is any of the following units: Army National Guard of the U.S., Army Reserve, Naval Reserve, Marine Corps Reserve, Air National Guard of the U.S., Air Force Reserve, Coast Guard Reserve or the Reserve Corps of the Public Health Service.
+A "reserve component" is any of the following units: Army National Guard of the U.S. Army Reserve, Naval Reserve, Marine Corps Reserve, Air National Guard of the U.S. Air Force Reserve, Coast Guard Reserve, or the Reserve Corps of the Public Health Service.

-The tax penalty is in addition to the income taxes which are payable on the amount withdrawn.
-Please consult your advisor to determine if these exceptions apply to your particular situation.
+The tax penalty is in addition to the income taxes which are payable on the taxable amount withdrawn.
+Please consult your tax advisor to determine if these exceptions apply to your particular situation.

-E.3 How are withdrawals taxed?
+E3.
+How are withdrawals taxed?